 Common Itinerary for Khirsu

-Many people plan a 3-day trip to Khirsu which is both rejuvenating and relaxing.
-If you’re anything like me – you’d enjoy some adventure around here as well.
+Many people plan a 3-day trip to Khirsu, which is both rejuvenating and relaxing.
+If you’re anything like me – you will enjoy some adventure around here as well.
 You can cover the Pauri region along with a trip to Khirsu.
-It will offer some fabulous views of the almighty peaks of Trishul while also trudging along to Rudraprayag.
+It will offer some fabulous views of the mighty peaks of Trishul while also trudging along to Rudraprayag.

 Other Tips on Visiting Khirsu

 - While there is a single SBI ATM available, it might be out of cash.
 The best advice would be to carry enough cash when you come in to visit.

 - Khirsu has a hospital along the Rishikesh road with basic amenities.

 - The nearest Petrol Pump lies either in Pauri, or Shrinagar, Garwal.
 You must stock up in case you’re planning a further excursion.